botheredbybees/flask-rss/README.md

 **Learning a bit about flask (and Pycharm)**

 This is a bit of a scratchpad for picking up some pycharm practice using flask the python web framework.

+For this project I'm working through one of the exercises in [Flask by Example](https://www.packtpub.com/web-development/flask-example)

 If you want to reproduce the environment I used you'll need to start off with
 - [Python](https://www.python.org/) (I'm using 3.4.3)